 The College at Brockport is committed to providing services and resources to students who have experienced sexual assault or relationship violence as well as those who want to support victims.

-Reaching out for assistance for yourself or someone you know is an important step.
-We are here to help.
 The College provides access to on-site medical care, legal and campus conduct reporting and counseling services as well as links to off-campus services.
-Consultation also is available for those seeking to provide support to survivors, increase awareness and education, and to help eradicate these violent behaviors.

-You will find many resources on this website.
-For additional questions, comments or concerns please contact the Counseling Center at 395-2414.
+For additional questions, comments or concerns please contact the Counseling Center at (585) 395-2414.

 If you or someone you know has been the victim of an assault: